fr222cy/1DV42E-PaceRunner/README.txt

-An exercise application for Android.
+An exercise application for Android smartphones.

 By Filip Rydberg